Statements to Work with Centralized Version Control Systems¶

 VCSSHOW '/databases/customer360/views/p_view1' WITH_DEPENDENCIES

-The section VCSCOMMIT describes the syntax of path
+The section VCSCOMMIT describes the syntax of path.

 When obtaining the remote version of an element, a revision can be

-specified with the REVISION
+specified with the REVISION clause (see REVISIONS).

-returns the elements on
+By adding WITH_DEPENDENCIES, VCSSHOW returns the elements on

 which this element depends.